qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 The benefit of turning logic and action into data:

-- Higher-order functions.
+- Closure (lambda expression).
+A function along with captured data.
 It allows [reusing a piece of code along with captured data](./About%20Code%20Reuse,%20Polymorphism%20and%20Abstraction#code-reuse-mechanisms).
 - Composition.
 The logic that's turned to data can be more easily composed.
 Functional programming encourages having simple building blocks and compose them into complex logic.

 The benefit of turning execution state into explicit data: